 Brielle has difficulty sleeping because of her sensory issues with her bladder.
-She either doesn’t register that she has to go to the bathroom (and by the time she realizes it she is ready to burst) or she uses the bathroom every few minutes because she is overly sensitive to the sensation.
+She will have accidents because it doesn’t register that she has to go to the bathroom.
+Most often, she uses the bathroom every few minutes because she is overly sensitive to the sensation.

 Brielle’s body doesn’t register exhaustion like other kids, so she becomes hyperactive (more than usual) when she gets overtired.
 She also has difficulty falling asleep because her body and mind won’t quiet down.
 As Sarah Young explained, “Living with ADHD is like being locked in a room with 100 televisions and 100 radios all playing.
 None of them have power buttons so you can turn them off and the door is locked from the outside.”